forLoop94/Personal-Portfolio_project/ReadMe.md

 ### Setup

-Clone this repository to your desired folder:(e.g git clone git@github.com:myaccount/my-project.git)
+Clone this repository to your desired folder:(cd Personal-Portfolio-project git clone git@github.com:forLoop94/Personal-Portfolio_project.git)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>